xprogramer/DLI32-corpus/README.md

 For more details, I recommand you to read the DLI32.pdf file.

-Users who use this corpus should make a reference to the following article:
+This corpus is used to evaluate the proposed algorithms in the following article:

 K. Abainia, S. Ouamour and H. Sayoud, "Robust language identification of noisy texts: Proposal of hybrid approaches", International Workshop on Text-based Information Retrieval TIR’14, pp. 228-232.